securitytxt/security-txt/draft-foudil-securitytxt.md

 # Location of the security.txt file {#location}

-## Web-based services {#weblocation}

-Web-based services MUST place the security.txt file under the "/.well-known/" path; e.g. https://example.com/.well-known/security.txt as per {{!RFC8615}} of a domain name or IP address..
+Web-based services MUST place the security.txt file under the "/.well-known/" path; e.g. https://example.com/.well-known/security.txt as per {{!RFC8615}} of a domain name or IP address.
 For legacy compatibility, a security.txt file might be placed at the top-level path or redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the "/.well-known/" path.
 If a "security.txt" file is present in both locations, the one in the "/.well-known/" path MUST be used.

-On HTTP servers, the file MUST be accessed via HTTP 1.0 or a higher version and the file access MUST use "https" scheme (as per {{!RFC1945}} and section 2.7.2 of {{!RFC7230}}).
+The file MUST be accessed via HTTP 1.0 or a higher version and the file access MUST use "https" scheme (as per {{!RFC1945}} and section 2.7.2 of {{!RFC7230}}).
 It MUST have a Content-Type of "text/plain" with the default charset parameter set to "utf-8" (as per section 4.1.3 of {{!RFC2046}}).